OfficeDev/VBA-content/Outlook-VBA/articles/ecad049d-338b-d5e0-f241-a9dddaeae316.md

  If Not (oFolder Is Nothing) Then

- Debug.Print "MoveToFolder: " &amp; oFolder.name
+ Debug.Print "MoveToFolder: " &; oFolder.name

  Else